Theory of relativity: Modern applications

 Far from being simply of theoretical interest, relativistic effects are important practical engineering concerns.
-Satellite-based measurement needs to take into account relativistic effects, as each satellite is in motion relative to an Earth-bound user and is thus in a different frame of reference under the theory of relativity.
-Global positioning systems such as GPS, GLONASS, and Galileo, must account for all of the relativistic effects, such as the consequences of Earth's gravitational field, in order to work with precision.
+Satellite-based measurement needs to take into account relativistic effects, as each satellite is in motion relative to an Earth-bound user, and is thus in a different frame of reference under the theory of relativity.
+Global positioning systems such as GPS, GLONASS, and Galileo, must account for all of the relativistic effects in order to work with precision, such as the consequences of the Earth's gravitational field.
 This is also the case in the high-precision measurement of time.
 Instruments ranging from electron microscopes to particle accelerators would not work if relativistic considerations were omitted.